Jay-Andrade/SAToolkit/README.md

 #######################################################################################

-If you're interested in learning more about the module or it's development, please check out this blog post I wrote about SAToolkit: https://gtio.tech/developing-a-powershell-module/
+If you're interested in learning more about the module or it's development, please check out this blog post: https://gtio.tech/developing-a-powershell-module/

 #######################################################################################